Skip to content

 Similar payment processing solutions

-The Brazil head-to-head is OneKey against Pay4Fun, the two IBIA-forum members that hold their own BCB licenses, with Bazk as the third quote for negotiating leverage from a partner-bank model.
+The Brazil head-to-head is OneKey against Pay4Fun, the two IBIA-forum members that hold their own BCB licenses.
 For multi-country LATAM today rather than on a roadmap, PayRetailers has the direct-acquiring footprint OneKey has only announced, EBANX serves the regulated-enterprise end, and D24 aggregates the widest emerging-market method set.
 AstroPay approaches the same players from the wallet side rather than PSP rails.
 Most operators running Brazil at scale carry one licensed Pix specialist plus a broader LATAM or global provider, so the real question is which specialist takes the Brazilian leg.

 When to Choose an Alternative